adityakgp/auto-email/README.md

    - Schedule: Runs once per day.

 2. **Hourly Review Request:**
-   - Checks if a customer's session has ended and sends them an email requesting a review.
+   - Checks if a customer's session has ended and sends them an email requesting a review (when cron running at time t it checks customers who had their appointments scheduled between t-2 and t-1, assuming a session to be 1 hour long).
    - Schedule: Runs every hour.

 ### Google Sheets Integration